Béla Markó

-Béla Markó (born 8 September 1951) is a Romanian politician and writer of Hungarian ethnicity.
+Béla Markó (/ro/ (Note: /hu/); born 8 September 1951) is a Romanian politician and writer of Hungarian ethnicity.
 He is married with three children.
 He is reportedly, a follower of reformed Christianity.
 The former leader of the Democratic Alliance of Hungarians in Romania (UDMR), he was also the Deputy Prime Minister of Romania in the second cabinet of Emil Boc from 2009 to 2012; he had also been Minister of State in the first cabinet of Călin Popescu-Tăriceanu between 2004 and 2007, in charge of culture, education and research and European integration.

 Markó has been a senator since 1990, and was the leader of the UDMR from 1993 to 2011.
 He competed in the 2004 Romanian presidential election, and ranked fourth with 5.1% of the votes.

 Political activity

 In December 1989, Béla Markó became a founding member and vice-president of the Hungarian Democratic Union of Romania, from Mureș, being elected as a member of the HDUR's Presidium (1990–1991).
 Although he believed at the time that this was a temporary commitment and that he left the writing only for a short time, he continued to be proactive in political activity.

 After the parliamentary elections of May 1990, he was elected as Senator of Mureș, from the HDUR's lists, being re-elected in all subsequent legislatures (formed after the elections of 1992, 1996, 2000, and 2004).
 In the first term, he was a member of the Senate Culture and Education Commissions, a member of the Steering Committee of the Romanian Group of the Interparliamentary Union (1990–1992) and the president of the HDUR group in the Senate (1991–1992).
 In the course of his parliamentary activity, Béla Markó was a member of the parliamentary groups of friendship with the Italian Republic and the French-Senate.

-As a senator, he has been a member of the Committees for Foreign Affairs and Culture of the Romanian Senate (1992–1996), a member of the Committee on Foreign Policy and of the Committee on Education, Science and Youth (1996–2000), a member of the Committee on Foreign Policy (2000–2004) and the member of the Committee on Foreign Policy (2004-2008) and the member of the Committee on Culture, Art and Mass Media (December 2004–March 2005).
+As a senator, he has been a member of the Committees for Foreign Affairs and Culture of the Romanian Senate (1992–1996), a member of the Committee on Foreign Policy and of the Committee on Education, Science and Youth (1996–2000), a member of the Committee on Foreign Policy (2000–2004) and the member of the Committee on Foreign Policy (2004–2008) and the member of the Committee on Culture, Art and Mass Media (December 2004–March 2005).

 In 1993, Béla Markó was elected president of the Hungarian Democratic Union of Romania (DAHR), being re-elected to this position in the elections of 1995, 1999, 2003, and 2007.